Olrik-WP/SC-DataRunnerNet/README.md

 - **Open-source under AGPL-3.0** — you can audit every byte, fork it, run your own UEX app, or ship a private build.
 No closed binaries from a random Discord download.

-- **Real validation pipeline** — fuzzy match against the UEX catalog, length penalty to kill the classic "Stims → Tin" false positive, status-leak protection, container-size union across rows, live diff vs. the current UEX price before submission.
+- **Built so bad data is harder to send than good data.** Five independent validation gates sit between every screenshot and the UEX API — live editor validation, static payload checks, live price-drift comparison against UEX, a mandatory confirmation dialog with exact JSON preview, and per-item validation required before batch send.
+See [Validation pipeline](#validation-pipeline--5-gates) for the full breakdown.

+- **Batch submission with mandatory preview.** Queue up multiple captures, validate each one individually, then send them all.
+A preview dialog shows exactly which lines survive deduplication, the JSON body per terminal, the estimated duration, and the throttle delay — before a single POST goes out.

+- **Trade Route Planner built in.** A dedicated tab pulls live routes from the UEX API, filters them by your cargo vehicle's container sizes, ranks them by profit, ETA, ROI, or a blended Trader ↔ Datarunner score, and links directly to each origin/destination on UEX.

-- **Stale-target view** — built-in tab that pulls `commodities_prices_all`
-  from UEX and tells you which `(terminal, commodity)` pairs are most outdated, so you can plan a route that actually helps the database.
+- **Stale-target view** — built-in tab that pulls commodity prices from UEX and shows which `(terminal, commodity)` pairs are most outdated, so you can plan trips that actually help the database.

 - **Side-by-side review** — toggle a docked screenshot panel next to the validation form, with click-and-drag pan and mouse-wheel zoom; great on ultrawide monitors, still usable on 1080p once the inbox is collapsed.

 - **Diagnostics tab + one-click bug report** — copies your version, recent log tail, last 5 submissions and prefs to the clipboard, ready to paste into a GitHub issue.
 No screenshots of logs, no zip-and-attach.

 - **No Python runtime to install.** Single signed Windows installer, ~50 MB.
   .NET 9 runtime is bundled, you don't need to install anything else.

 - **Silent auto-updates** via [Velopack](https://github.com/velopack/velopack) —
   every fix lands in your build the same week it ships, with a discreet pill in the status bar so you stay in control of when to apply it.

 - **Privacy-first**: OCR runs entirely on your machine, the screenshot file is only attached to a UEX submission AFTER you click Send (and you can disable that attachment in Settings).